5 Common SEO Myths

 Fact: Current AI models are not refined enough to ensure content accuracy or effectively differentiate your brand.

-• Current AI content creation tools based solely on LLMs (Large Language Models) cannot produce content of the same quality as a human writer with in-depth knowledge of your audience’s pain points and how your product or service addresses them.
+Current AI content creation tools based solely on LLMs (Large Language Models) cannot produce content of the same quality as a human writer with in-depth knowledge of your audience’s pain points and how your product or service addresses them.

-• Many businesses are beginning to incorporate customized in-house AI models that are trained to understand their solutions and replicate the tone of their brand.
-These tools are leaps and bounds ahead of the open AI sources, but are not foolproof.
+Many businesses are beginning to incorporate customized in-house AI models trained to understand their solutions and replicate their brand tone.
+These tools are leaps and bounds ahead of OpenAI sources, but they are not foolproof.
 They still require human interaction for accuracy, empathy, and critical thinking.

 The most effective way to leverage AI for content is to utilize it as a tool.
 Whether it's open-source ChatGPT or a customized tool, AI-generated content can be a great starting point; however, all AI content should be reviewed and edited for accuracy, brand voice, and adherence to on-page SEO best practices.